Tutorial: Creating a native view

 TypeScript module

-Note that event payloads are included within the nativeEvent property of the event, so to access the url from the onLoad event we would read event.nativeEvent.url.
+Event payloads are included within the nativeEvent property of the event.
+To access the url from the onLoad event, read event.nativeEvent.url.

 src/ExpoWebView.tsx